brigadehub/brigadehub/README.md

 [![Slack Status](https://sfbrigade-slackin.herokuapp.com/badge.svg)](https://sfbrigade-slackin.herokuapp.com/)
 [![JS Standard](https://img.shields.io/badge/JS-Standard-yellow.svg?style=flat)](https://github.com/feross/standard)

+### Table of Contents

-#### Simplify your brigade's website maintenence
+### Simplify your brigade's website maintenence

-BrigadeHub is a **pre-alpha** work in progress (read: unfinished, not-feature-complete, not-production-ready) of a Code for America Brigade website/portal CMS/CRM/BLT/BYOB/ETC. This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.
+BrigadeHub is a **pre-alpha** work in progress of a Code for America Brigade website/portal.
+This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.

-For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/sfbrigade/brigadehub/wiki/Roadmap)***, and our list of ***[Alpha features](https://github.com/sfbrigade/brigadehub/issues/51)***
+For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/sfbrigade/brigadehub/wiki/Roadmap)***

 In short, BrigadeHub is designed to meet some very specific goals: